 This grassroots education movement is about changing the conversation surrounding porn by getting people to talk about its harmful effects, and inviting them to consider before consuming.
 If you’re like a lot of Fighters out there, half the battle might simply be starting the conversation.

-The first step is learning the facts yourself.
+The first step is learning the facts yourself about porn’s harms.
 The more you learn about porn’s harmful effects, the more comfortable you’ll be with bringing it up in casual conversation.
 But how can you translate those facts into a genuine, natural conversation with someone?

-Click here to enter into our step-by-step interactive website about sparking conversations.
+Click here to enter into our step-by-step interactive website about sparking conversations on porn’s harms.
 We guarantee there’s something in Let’s Talk About Porn: A Conversation Blueprint that will connect with you.

 Talking about porn doesn’t have to be awkward